BARITONE

 "Hoffman’s strong, warm voice filled the space...This was a performance so visceral, so equally raw and refined, it felt completely fresh."

-Theo Hoffman's recent operatic performances include a role debut as Pelléas in Pelléas et Mélisande with the National Symphony Orchestra of Taiwan, a house debut with Opernhaus Zürich in a new production of Platée, a house debut with Staatsoper Hamburg as Poeta in Il Turco in Italia, where he returns to sing Lescaut in Massenet's Manon.
-Key roles inlude Papageno in Die Zauberflöte which he has performed at LA Opera and Israeli Opera, Count Almaviva in Le nozze di Figaro which has taken him to Israeli Opera, New Orleans Opera, and Opera Theatre of Saint Louis, and Schaunard in La Bohème which he has sung at Seattle Opera, Sacramento Philharmonic & Opera, and Atlanta Opera.
-Mr. Hoffman is extremely at home in contemporary music, and performed the critically acclaimed world premiere of Denis & Katya at Opera Philadelphia.
-He has performed several works of Philip Glass, including Satyagraha at LA Opera, Les Enfants Terribles at Opera Omaha, and The Trial at Opera Theatre of Saint Louis.
+The 2026/27 seasons sees GRAMMY® nominated baritone Theo Hoffman in a number of important debuts, including Jetske Mijnssen's production of Pelléas et Mélisande at the Maifestspiele at the Hessisches Staatstheater Wiesbaden, a semi-staged Carmina Burana with the Opéra National de Montpellier, Brahms' Ein Deutsches Requiem with Nashville Symphony under the baton of Leonard Slatkin, as well as a remount of the critically acclaimed Wajdi Mouawad production of Iphigénie en Tauride at the Grand Théâtre de Luxembourg, a new production of Curlew River for 3000 Hz Opera Lab Chicago, concert appearances at Bard Music Festival, and several recital appearances.
+Hoffman debuted in November 2025 at the Opéra Comique in Paris for a role debut as Oreste in Iphigénie en Tauride as well as a concert performance of the opera with Washington Concert Opera the same month.
+Recent operatic performances include a role debut as Pelléas in Pelléas et Mélisande with the National Symphony Orchestra of Taiwan, his first contract at the Metropolitan Opera covering the Sensor in Jeanine Tesori's Grounded, a house debut with Opernhaus Zürich in a new production of Platée, a house debut with Staatsoper Hamburg as Prosdocimo in Il Turco in Italia, where he returned to sing Lescaut in Massenet's Manon.
+Signature roles include Papageno in Die Zauberflöte which he has performed at LA Opera and Israeli Opera, Count Almaviva in Le nozze di Figaro which he debuted as a student at Juilliard and has taken him to Israeli Opera, New Orleans Opera, North Carolina Opera, and Opera Theatre of Saint Louis, and Schaunard in La Bohème which he has sung at Seattle Opera, Sacramento Philharmonic & Opera, and Atlanta Opera.
+Mr. Hoffman is extremely at home in contemporary music, and performed the critically acclaimed world premiere of Philip Venables and Ted Huffman's Denis & Katya at Opera Philadelphia.
+He has performed several works of Philip Glass, including Satyagraha at LA Opera, Les Enfants Terribles at Opera Omaha, and The Trial at Opera Theatre of Saint Louis, where he also was seen as Demetrius in Britten's A Midsummer Night's Dream.
 He has concertized with Salzburg Mozartwoche, Israel Philharmonic, Orchestre National de Lille, Los Angeles Philharmonic, Vocal Arts DC, Castleton Festival, Ravinia Festival, St. Paul Chamber Orchestra, Marlboro Music, and Bard Music Festival.
+He has performed under the baton of Louis Langrée, Leonard Slatkin, Emmanuelle Haïm, Théotime Langlois de Swarte, Giovanni Antonini, Plácido Domingo, James Conlon, Giacomo Sagripanti, GiedrÄ— ŠlekytÄ—, Marin Alsop, Michele Gamba, and Christopher Allen.
+He has performed in productions of Barrie Kosky, Christof Loy, Wajdi Mouawad, Tim Albery, Chas Rader-Shieber, David Bösch, Ted Huffman, Jetske Mijnssen, James Darrah, Mary Birnbaum, Phelim McDermott, Sir David Pountney, and others.

 PELLÉAS ET MÉLISANDE